asantos00/website/content/blog/adventures-in-deno-land.md

 Is `math` a file?
 Or a folder with an `index.js` inside of it?
 What is the file is not `.js`?

 You get the point, **node imports are hard**, and deno solves if very well.

-Following a `golang` approach, of having _absolute urls_, this might sound strange at first, but give it a try.
+Following a `golang` like approach, of having _absolute urls_ that might sound strange at first, but give it a try.

 - It solves local imports by adding the extension to it.